-Basis of Difference Revaluation Account Realisation Account Purpose It is prepared to show It is prepared to ascertain assets and liabilities in profit or loss from sale of the books at their revised assets and repayment of values.
-Liabilities.
+Basis of Difference Revaluation Account Realisation Account Purpose It is prepared to ascertain profit or loss from sale of the books at their revised values. assets and repayment of Liabilities.

 When to be prepared It is prepared at the time of change in profit sharing ratio among the existing partner, admission, retirement and death of a partner.
 It is prepared at the time of dissolution of a firm.
-Preparation of This account may be This account is prepared Account prepared at a number of once during the life of a times during the life of a firm. firm.
-Content This account records only This account records those assets and liabilities all assets (except cash, whose book values have fictitious assets etc.) and all been changed. outside liabilities.
-Result A Firm continues its The business activities of a business even after the partnership firm comes to preparation of revaluation an end after preparation of account. realisation account
+Preparation of Account This account may be prepared at a number of times during the life of a firm.
+This account is prepared once during the life of a firm.
+Content This account records only those assets and liabilities whose book values have been changed.
+This account records all assets (except cash, fictitious assets etc.) and all outside liabilities.
+Result A Firm continues its business even after the preparation of revaluation account.
+The business activities of a partnership firm comes to an end after preparation of realisation account